mvolkmann/MyUnixEnv/notes/Emmet/EmmetNotes.md

 ![VS Code screenshot](https://github.com/mvolkmann/MyUnixEnv/blob/master/notes/Emmet/Emmet-VSCode.png?raw=true)

+Some expansions contain insertion points which are locations where additional text can be entered.
-The cursor will automatically be moved to an insertion point within the expansion.
+The cursor will automatically be moved to an insertion point.
+For example, when <code>div</code> is expanded the cursor is moved to the <code>|</code> in <code>&lt;div>|&lt;/div></code>.
-For snippets with multiple insertion points, after entering a value at one press tab to jump to the next one.
+For snippets with multiple insertion points, after entering a value in one press tab to jump to the next one.

 ### Vim emulation in VS Code